-Flour Bluff ISD shall conduct meetings with parents and interested student participants prior to the start of the random drug-testing program and coaches/sponsors will conduct meetings at the beginning of the season for each extracurricular activity.
+Flour Bluff ISD shall conduct meetings with parents and interested student participants before the start of the random drug-testing program.
+Coaches/sponsors will conduct meetings at the beginning of the season for each extracurricular activity.
 Coaches/sponsors of extracurricular activities shall explain the drug-testing program and review the policy and consent form.

 Student attendance at the orientation meeting is mandatory.
 Parent or legal guardian attendance at an orientation meeting is highly encouraged.
-If a student fails to attend an orientation meeting prior to the start of the extracurricular activity, the student shall not be allowed to participate until the orientation process is completed.
+If a student fails to attend an orientation meeting before the start of the extracurricular activity, the student shall not be allowed to participate until the orientation process is completed.